 - Identify and document requirements and eligibility for licensure, certification and apprenticeships at the potential relocation destinations

-- Complete the Individual Transition Plan and provide documentation of meeting the Career Readiness Standards for the chosen career path
+- Complete the ITP and provide documentation of meeting the Career Readiness Standards for the chosen career path

 Employment Readiness Standards